Ethics & Philosophy at Paulet

 Our topics of learning are listed below.
 The sequence of learning is designed to develop students understanding of our values and principles.

-Year 7 Year 8 Year 9
+Year 7 Year 8 Year 9 GCSE

-Spring 2 Places of worship Festivals / Rich & poor Crime and punishment
+Spring 2 Places of worship /

 How are students assessed in KS3 Ethics?